 If you aren't sure whether your phone is compatible, just try the above steps and it will tell you if it is not supported.
 If your phone is Android and this does not work, download the Chrome browser from the app store and then try again using Chrome when you are prompted which browser to use at step 1.

-To get my alerts on iOS devices, you need to:
+To get my alerts on iOS devices, you need to use Telegram.

 I recommend that you use my own web app, which is designed by an experienced aurora-hunter for aurora-hunters.
-It provides all the essential tools that I use to predict auroras and provides instantaneous alerts from Glendale Skye Auroras.
-It is the only 100% accurate aurora alert app for the UK, Ireland, Norway, Iceland, Sweden and Finland.
+It provides all the essential tools that I use to predict auroras and provides instantaneous alerts.
+It is the only 100% accurate aurora alert app for all countries.

 I would advise you to avoid all other apps!
 Any that are based on predicted Kp values are utterly useless.
 I do not use any other apps.
 I have programmed the Glendale App to analyse all of the satellite and magnetometer data that I use and automatically issue accurate forecasts and alerts.